Research Data Management

 Management at AU has also adopted 3 strategic goals in relation to researchers.

-All reseachers at AU must:
+All researchers at AU must:

 1. relate to the FAIR data principles as well as to other outputs of research such as codes and methods.